shahed323/Website/README.md

 * Mainly information about the company.

-* All pages are consitent with appearence and colors.
+* All pages are consistent with appearence and colors.
 The layout is also similar in each pages.